Yelp names ‘Top 100’ restaurants in the US - NewsBreak

 (NEXSTAR) – Cancel your dinner plans*, because Yelp has just released its list of the “Top 100” restaurants in the country.

 The ninth annual list, released Wednesday, seeks to highlight some of Yelp’s highest-rated eateries, based on suggestions provided by Yelp users from coast to coast.
-This year, restaurants from 35 different states and Washington, D.C. made the cut, with cuisines ranging from Afghan to Vietnamese and everything in between.Clearwater among Tripadvisor’s top trending destinations for 2022
+This year, restaurants from 35 different states and Washington, D.C. made the cut, with cuisines ranging from Afghan to Vietnamese and everything in between.Coca-Cola’s new cans will help customers ‘find the flavor they’re looking for,’ company says

 Topping the 2022 list is Cocina Madrigal, a Mexican eatery in Phoenix, Arizona.
 Highlights from the menu include scratch-made tortillas, grilled-romaine salad and “fall-apart beef birria enchiladas,” according to Yelp.
 The restaurant also boasts a 4½-star rating on the site, based on nearly 2,400 reviews.